studioespresso/craft-navigate/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0 or later.
+This plugin requires Craft CMS 3.1.0 or later.

+A version compatible with Craft 3.0.0 can be found [here](https://github.com/studioespresso/craft3-navigate/tree/Craft_3.0.x)

 ## Installation